umbraco/UmbracoDocs/Fundamentals/Data/Data-Types/index.md

 This gives you an overview of the Types that currently use the Data Type.

-Learn more about tracking Data Type references in the [Tracking](../../../Extending/Property-Editors/Tracking/) article.
+Learn more about viewing references or implementing tracking in the [Tracking References](../../../Extending/Property-Editors/Tracking/) article.

 ### More information